 The main difference between crepes and blintzes is the type of batter used.

-French crepes are made with a thin, pancake-like batter that is poured onto a hot skillet or griddle.
+French crepes are made with a thin, pancake-like batter that is poured onto a hot skillet or griddle, typically a savory dish and served warm or cold.
 The batter often has no eggs.

 Steps to make this Blintz Recipe